derek-zhou/airss/README.md

 By the way, I am accumulating high quality feeds to build a search engine specifically design for feeds.
 Any feed you load via [roastidio.us](https://roastidio.us) will be indexed.
 When and who load the feeds are not recorded to respect your privacy.
 You are welcomed to try the search engine right now: [Roastidio.us Search](https://roastidio.us/search) (free registration required)

-## Airtable

-The folks at Airtable are nice enough to provide anyone free accounts.
-With Airtable you can share feeds and news between multiple devices that you control, such as your computer + your phone etc., so you can read your news anywhere.
-There is some setup involved because airtables cannot be setup through API.
-You will need to setup a dedicated base for Airss, and 2 tables under the base.
-The easiest way is to just copy this blank template: [airss template](https://airtable.com/shrFm410wa0iyoKpq) into your workspace.

-Then you generate a API key through your account profile, and take a note of the base ID from `help` -> `API documentation` in this base.
-Put them in the config page of Airss, then you are done.

-Airtable's free tier can store upto 1200 records in a base.
-Each feed is a record, and each news item is a record too.
-If you subscribe to a lot of feeds, you may have to limit history depth to stay in the bound.
-Alternatively, you can hop onto airtable to delete old items manually.

-Please also keep in mind that the two-way data syncing and conflicts resolution of Airss is not very robust and it tries to be consevertive when in doubt.
-You may see some items double-fetched on some of your devices.

-## Modes of operation

-Depends on whether you use airtable, roastidio.us or not, there can be 4 modes of operation:

-* Use neither.
-Then Airss remains a pure client-side application with the freedom and technical limitation of a pure client-side application.
-* Use Roastidio.us but not Airtable.
-Airss would be enhanced with the hack-free, fast background load of feeds.
-* Use Airtable but not Roastidio.us.
-Feeds and feed items would be synced among all browsers and devices using the same Airtable credential.
-* Use both.
-In addtion to having the best of both worlds, the usage of Airtable would be greatly reduced.
-In this mode, only the feeds, not feed items are synced through Airtable, so the 1200 records apply only to feeds you subscribed.
-That's a lot of feeds!

 ## Disclaimer

 The software shall be consider beta quality right now.
 Use it at your own risk.

-Do not use Airss with Airtable on a device that you do not control; Airss stores the API key in the local storage unencrypted.
-A local super user could steal the credential and sabotage your Airtable.